First Time User? Enroll now.

 Regional lymph node anatomy of the head and neck

 The regional lymph nodes of the head and neck include the lymph nodes that run parallel to the jugular veins, spinal accessory nerve, and facial artery, and into the submandibular triangle.
-An understanding of regional anatomy and the status of regional lymph nodes is critical to the care of head and neck cancer patients.[3,5,6] To facilitate communication regarding lymph node anatomy, the regions of the neck are described as levels I to V and retropharyngeal:
+An understanding of regional anatomy and the status of regional lymph nodes is critical to the care of patients with head and neck cancer.[3,5,6] To facilitate communication regarding lymph node anatomy, the regions of the neck are described as levels I to V and retropharyngeal:

 The retropharyngeal lymph nodes are a possible site for nodal spread in oropharyngeal cancer.
 In a large retrospective cohort from the MD Anderson Cancer Center, the clinical features of 981 oropharyngeal patients who underwent primary radiation therapy were described.[Level of evidence: 3iiA][Level of evidence: 3iiDii]

 Risk factors for oropharyngeal squamous cell carcinoma (SCC) include the following:

 Refer to the PDQ summary on Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers Prevention for more information.

 Because of the decreased incidence of smoking in the United States, HPV-negative, smoking-related oropharyngeal cancer is decreasing; however, HPV-positive oropharyngeal cancer is increasing.
 According to the Surveillance, Epidemiology, and End Results (SEER) Program's tissue repository data from 1988 to 2004, the prevalence of HPV-negative cancer declined by 50%, and HPV-positive oropharyngeal cancers increased by 225%.[Level of Evidence: 3iii]